- 01 How to Install, Initialize and Partition SSD

 Wait for the process to complete and then you'll get a compatible file system.

-According to the solutions above, you can format your SSD easily.
+According to the solutions above, you can format SSD for mac and windows easily.
 If you are a Windows user, you can directly go to Part 1 to format your SSD with easy steps.
 If you are a Mac user, you can also format your SSD with detailed steps in Part 2.
 If you have other problems about how to format SSD, you can always ask us for help.

 Was This Page Helpful?